- Optimizely X Full Stack

 This means bucketing is deterministic you will always get the same result when bucketing a given user ID into a given experiment) and consistent across SDKs (given a common datafile, you will get the same result bucketing user ID ‘abc’ into experiment ‘123’ with the Python SDK as with any other SDK).

-To better understand how multiple language support works in Full Stack, be sure and read our Knowledge Base article on it’s important to understand how consistent bucketing works in the Full Stack & Mobile SDKs.
+To better understand how multiple language support works in Full Stack, be sure and read our Knowledge Base article on how consistent bucketing works in the Full Stack SDKs.

 This behavior is the core of Full Stack’s support for multiple languages.
 However, it relies on three assumptions:

 You must use the same datafile across SDKs.
-You can find out more about this in our best practices article on datafile management in Full Stack.
+Learn more about best practices for datafile management in Full Stack.

 You must use the same user ID and attributes when bucketing a user across SDKs.
 If all your SDKs use the same deterministic method to generate user IDs, then you’re all set.
 However, if you use random user IDs, you’ll need to pass these from the server to any client SDKs.